HirenGajjar/sql/Session_36_Window_functions.md

 # Window Functions

+Window functions in sql are the functions that allows to perform calculations across a specific set of rows releted to the current row.

 | Concept               | `GROUP BY`                                                    | `OVER()`(Window Functions)                                  |
 | --------------------- | ------------------------------------------------------------- | ----------------------------------------------------------- |
 | **Purpose**           | Aggregates data into**one row per group and collapsing them** | Performs calculations**across rows**without collapsing them |